 Lonely Planet recently named Kathmandu, Nepal as one of the top cities to visit in 2019.
-As I’ve just returned from Nepal where I hiked to Mt Everest Base Camp, I can agree with this recommendation.
+I recently visited Nepal where I made the Trek to Mt Everest Base Camp so I can agree with this recommendation.
 My husband and I have fallen in love with the area and the people that live there.
 In fact, I’ve found it has been an adjustment returning to the U.S. after spending so much time there.

 When I travel, I always feel I take something home with me.
 A lesson if you will.
 In Nepal, there were many.
 The most important being just enjoying the simplicity of living.
 During our trip, one challenge we had was to learn to slow down without wifi, access to work emails, daily family life, computers, or just our daily distractions.
 It was a challenge.
 But this challenge encouraged us to stop, to breathe, to take in our surroundings, to journal, to read, and to just be in nature.
 It allowed us time to dig deeper within ourselves.

 There’s far too much to say and share about our trip so I’ve decided to share my words, photos, and videos in a series called ‘A Journey through Nepal’.
 I do hope you enjoy learning about a trip that forever changed our lives.

 We began our long journey to Nepal in our home of Charlotte, North Carolina.
 It took us three flights to arrive to Kathmandu.
 From Charlotte to Heathrow to Doha to Kathmandu.
 We had a layover long enough in Doha that we decided to book an overnight room at the hotel terminal which was a brilliant idea.
 We were able to shower, sleep, and just walked over to the lounge for dinner.
 It was perfect and so easy!
 Qatar Airways is by far the best airlines I’ve ever flown.
 The staff and customer service is exceptional.
 If I could fly with them with each trip, I would.